Jgarcg40/automatic_nmap/README.md

 **Requirements**: have installed the python libraries sys, subprocess, re and os (with pip install <library>), nmap and whatweb (sudo apt install nmap && sudo apt install whatweb).

+This script is intended for the automation of the initial recognition in CTFs like hackthebox.